Have you heard of Mid-Autumn Festival?

 It was a celebration of the autumn full moon and harvest season.
-Families and friends would come together to (hopefully) celebrate a plentiful crop and enjoy the fruits of their labor under the glowing moon.
+Family members would come together to (hopefully) celebrate a plentiful crop and enjoy the fruits of their labor under the glowing moon.

 A skilled archer, Hou Yi heroically shot down nine of the suns with his bow and arrow in a bid to save humanity.

-Realizing that others may seek to use his gift, not necessarily for good, Hou Yi decided to keep the elixir safe and so he asked Chang’e to guard it.
+Realizing that others may seek to use his gift for the wrong reasons, Hou Yi decided to keep the elixir safe and asked Chang’e to guard it.

 What could possibly go wrong?

 Impressed by his archery skills, people had flocked from all over to learn from Hou Yi.
 You could say he became somewhat of a celebrity.

 However, one of his students, Peng Meng, had an ulterior motive.

 Hearing that Hou Yi and Chang’e held the key to immortality, Peng Meng stormed their home one day wielding a sword and demanded that the elixir be handed over to him.